nautechsystems/nautilus_trader/docs/concepts/advanced/custom_data.md

 )
 ```

-For more convenience, you can use a pyi file with a proper signature so it's usable for code suggestions in an IDE, as the constructor is generated at runtime.
+### Custom data type stub

+To enhance development convenience and improve code suggestions in your IDE, you can create a `.pyi`
+stub file with the proper constructor signature for your custom data types.
+This is particularly
+useful when the constructor is dynamically generated at runtime, as it allows the IDE to recognize
+and provide suggestions for the class's methods and attributes.

-For example in a file named `greeks.pyi` if the custom data class is defined in `greeks.py`, the signature of the constructor would be:
+For instance, if you have a custom data class defined in `greeks.py`, you can create a corresponding `greeks.pyi` file with the following constructor signature:

 ```python
 from nautilus_trader.core.data import Data